ShenQingchuan/vue-vine-ppt/pages/page-2.md

 </ul>

 <!--
-[click]

 When I started learning Vue in 2018, Vue 2 was already a popular framework with a mature ecosystem and toolchain.
-Until now, we all felt natural to write Vue components in SFC.
+Until now, we all feel natural to write Vue components in SFC.

 [click]
+[click]

-But we do have a few different ways to write Vue components.
-Someone who has experience in building component libraries might vote for JSX because of its flexibility.
+But we do have a few different ways to write Vue components, right?

+Someone who has experience in building component libraries might vote for JSX because of its flexibility,

-Actually, Vue does have not-bad support for JSX, but due to its dynamic, it's too hard to be analyzed by Vue compiler to generate optimization information.
+and Vue also has not-bad support for JSX,

 [click]